Summary of recent analytical results on isolated hydrino bound in compounds and as a gas.

 Atomic hydrogen is predicted to form fractional Rydberg energy states H (1/p)￼ called “hydrino atoms” wherein n = ￼1/2, 1/3, 1/4,…1/p (￼p ≤ 137 is an integer) replaces the well-known parameter n = integer￼ in the Rydberg equation for hydrogen excited states.
 The transition of ￼H to a stable hydrino state H [aH / p = m + 1]￼ having a binding energy of p2 .
 13.6 eV￼ occurs by a nonradiative resonance energy transfer of m .
 27.2 eV￼ (￼m is an integer) to a matched energy acceptor such as nascent H2O that has a potential energy of 81.6 eV (m = 3).
 The nascent H2O molecule formed by an oxidation reaction of OH- at a hydrogen anode is predicted to serve as a catalyst to form H (1/4)￼ with an energy release of 204 eV compared to the 1.48 eV required to produce H from electrolysis of H2O.
 CIHT cells, each comprising a LiOH-LiBr eutectic mixture as the electrolyte exploit hydrino formation as a half-cell reaction to serve as a new electrical energy source.
 Net electrical production over the electrolysis input and hydrogen supplied to the anode was measured using an Arbin BT 2000.
 The electrical energies were continuously output over long-duration, measured on different systems, configurations, and modes of operation and were typically multiples of the electrical input that in most cases exceed the input by a factor of about 2 at about 10 mW/cm2 anode area.
 The power density was increased by a factor of over 10 by running a corresponding high current.
 The thermal energy balance of solid fuels that form the HOH catalyst by a reaction akin to those of CIHT cells were measured using both a water flow calorimeter and a Setaram DSC 131 differential scanning calorimeter (DSC).
 The DSC results confirmed water flow calorimetric (WFC) results and the former were further independently replicated at Setaram Instrumentation based in France.
 The thermal energy balance for solid fuels such as Co(OH)2 + CuBr2 and Cu(OH)2 + CuBr2 were up to 60 times the maximum theoretical for both types of calorimeters with supportive XRD of the WFC products.
 DSC performed on FeOOH and Cu(OH)2 + FeBr2 in gold crucibles at Perkin Elmer showed up to four times the maximum theoretical energy.
 DSC and XRD were independently performed on the starting materials.
 The MAS 1H￼ NMR showed a predicted upfield matrix shift of a KOH-KCl hydrino getter when exposed to the gas from a reacting Cu(OH)2 + CuBr2 solid fuel in a sealed cell.
 A Raman peak starting at 1950 cm-1 matched the free space rotational energy of H2(1/4) (0.2414 eV).
 The solid fuels scaled linearly to over 5 kW and confirm the energetic reaction of hydrinos and may serve as a thermally reversible system to continuously generate power for commercial uses.

-Oxygen and Silver Nanoparticle Aerosol Magnetohydrodynamic Power Cycle – R. Mills and M. Nansteel
+Oxygen and Silver Nanoparticle Aerosol Magnetohydrodynamic Power Cycle – R. Mills and M. Nansteel, Journal of Aeronautics & Aerospace Engineering, Vol. 8, Iss.
+2, No 216.

-We report a breakthrough liquid magnetohydrodynamic cycle, the simplest application of Lorentz’s law to a moving conductor with crossed electrodes and a magnetic field with no moving parts, having a potential of MHD power conversion efficiency that approaches the loading factor W (ratio of the electric field across the load to the open circuit electric field).
-Specifically, a highly efficient and proprietary thermodynamic cycle for MHD conversion of the powerful high temperature and pressure silver plasma formed by reacting atomic hydrogen with HOH catalyst to form hydrinos into electricity is reported.
-The pressure and thermal energy of the plasma is first converted into kinetic energy using a converging-diverging nozzle, and the kinetic energy is converted to electricity in a highly efficient MHD cycle exploiting two extraordinary phenomena of the silver-oxygen system, (i) the ability of silver to form nanoparticles at its melting point when exposed to oxygen and (ii) the ability of silver at its melting point to absorb up to 25 mole percent oxygen.
-Experiments confirmed the feasibility criteria of (i) an essentially fully ionized high-pressure silver plasma and (ii) the essential rates of nanoparticle formation and oxygen absorption/desorption in liquid silver.
-The general equations for a constant pressure expansion of a constant conductivity working fluid in an MHD channel with uniform magnetic field demonstrated that velocity decreases, temperature increases and flow cross section increases in the flow direction.
-Another very important result is that as the flow decelerates the kinetic energy of the fluid is converted to MHD power in proportion to the loading factor W, and the remaining fraction (1 – W) of the kinetic energy is converted to fluid enthalpy that can be recovered.
-The power extraction is bounded by the inlet kinetic energy which is proportional to the channel inlet velocity squared.
+Pressure and thermal energy of a novel hydrogen chemistry driven plasma is converted into kinetic energy using a converging-diverging nozzle, and the kinetic energy is converted to electricity in a novel highly efficient MHD cycle exploiting (i) the ability of silver to form nanoparticles at its melting point when exposed to oxygen and (ii) the ability of silver at its melting point to absorb up to 25 mole percent oxygen wherein the corresponding rates to support the cycle where experimentally confirmed.
+Equations for a constant pressure expansion of a constant conductivity working fluid in an MHD channel with uniform magnetic field demonstrated that as the flow decelerates the kinetic energy of the fluid is converted to MHD power in proportion to the loading factor W at a power density of 23.1 MW/liter, and the remaining fraction (1 – W) of the kinetic energy is converted to fluid enthalpy that can be recovered wherein the MHD converter has no moving parts.
 Since the MHD efficiency may approach W = 1, the electrical conversion of the power of the plasma into electricity may approach the efficiency of pressure-thermal to kinetic energy conversion wherein the corresponding nozzle efficiencies of 99% have been realized.
+This novel thermodynamic cycle enables closed liquid magnetohydrodynamic power conversion of a breakthrough clean hydrogen plasma power source into electrical power at a power density that is orders of magnitude higher than previously possible at an efficiency approaching unity.

 Direct Plasmadynamic Conversion of Plasma Thermal Power to Electricity – Robert M. Mayo, and Randell L. Mills